Zuhura Yunus

-Zuhura Yunus (born 1969) is a Tanzanian senior journalist and Civil servant.
-She became the first person to broadcast on BBC World News wearing hijab, she is the first Tanzanian woman to host BBC Dira ya Dunia, Focus on Africa and first woman to be the director of State House communications.
+Zuhura Yunus (born in 1969) is a Tanzanian senior journalist and civil servant.
+She became the first person to broadcast on BBC World News wearing a hijab, the first Tanzanian woman to host BBC Dira ya Dunia, Focus on Africa and the first woman to be the director of State House communications.

 Early life and education

-Zuhura was born in London, England on 1969.
-She is the second of three children, and the only girl, Her father was an army colonel, and his mother was an agricultural specialist with a Master of Science in agronomy.
-She initially focused on studying medicine, took science studies during her secondary education, opting for the PCB combination (Physics, Chemistry and Biology).
+Zuhura was born in London, England in 1969.
+She is the second of three children, and the only girl.
+Her father was an army colonel, and her mother was an agricultural specialist with a Master of Science in agronomy.
+She initially focused on studying medicine, taking science studies during her secondary education, opting for the PCB combination (Physics, Chemistry and Biology).

-she attended at Weruweru Secondary School from 1990 to 1994 in Moshi, Tanzania, then joined Islamic University in Uganda(IUIU) from 1997 to 2000 in Mbale, Uganda, where graduated with a Bachelor of Science(B.Sc.) in Botany and Zoology (Natural science).
+She attended at Weruweru Secondary School from 1990 to 1994 in Moshi, Tanzania, then joined the Islamic University in Uganda (IUIU) from 1997 to 2000 in Mbale, Uganda, where she graduated with a Bachelor of Science in Botany and Zoology (natural sciences).

-on 2002,She decided to pursue a career in journalism and went to study basic certificate course on broadcasting and printing media in Tanzania at Tanzania School of Journalism (TSJ).

-On 2007, She earned a Master of Mass communication at University of Leicester in Leicester, England.
+In 2002, she decided to pursue a career in journalism and went to study a basic certificate course in broadcasting and print media at the Tanzania School of Journalism (TSJ).
+In 2007, she earned a Master of Mass Communication at the University of Leicester in England.

 Career

-After earning her degree in natural sciences, she returned to Tanzania in 2000, while preparing to get a job and become a doctor, she struggled to find work in her field, it was his brother who advised her to join broadcasting, he informed her of a radio presenter opportunity at Times FM in Tanzania, because she was interested in music, She had serious doubts because she didn't study journalism.
-Zuhura took a decisive turn when she felt her natural talent in communication and music led her to join broadcasting, where she quickly made her mark.
+After earning her degree in natural sciences, she returned to Tanzania in 2000.
+After struggling to find a job as a doctor, her brother advised her to join broadcasting.
+He informed her of a radio presenter opportunity at Times FM in Tanzania, because she was interested in music.
+She had doubts because she had not studied journalism.

-Times FM Radio

-On 2000, she joined Times FM Radio.
-It is her first radio broadcast, She was one of the first presenters of Times FM radio. she hosted Sunrise's English morning show, the Independent Woman every Saturday, and Zee's music show A Cruise, worked for 3 years.
+In 2000, she joined Times FM Radio.
+She was one of the first presenters at Times FM radio.
+She hosted Sunrise's English morning show, the Independent Woman every Saturday, and Zee's music show A Cruise, and worked there for 3 years.

-Uhuru FM Radio

-On 2003, her determination to advance in her journalism career, she joined Uhuru FM Radio. she hosted Zee A show a show that was playing old songs, She worked there for a year and left due to a change in ownership of Uhuru FM Radio.
+In 2003, she joined Uhuru FM Radio.
+She hosted Zee A show a show that was playing old songs, She worked there for a year and left due to a change in ownership of Uhuru FM Radio.

-Mwananchi Communication Ltd

-on 2004, she joined Mwananchi Communications, as a correspondent.
-It was difficult for her to be newspaper reporter because it was something new for her, since joined the news media.
-She was only on the news side when she started his correspondent career, but through his own encourage she began writing articles.
-She worked for 4 years and departure to advance her journalism studies.
+In 2004, she joined Mwananchi Communications as a correspondent.
+She was only on the news side when she started his correspondent career, but through her own encouragement she began writing articles.
+She worked there for 4 years and departed to advance her journalism studies.